 Initially, when I had used the camera of Max M2 right after its launch in December last year, I had a few issues with the camera app and the picture quality.
 The bokeh effect was not coming well, it used to show the preview with bokeh effect after clicking the photos but somehow it wasn’t able to store the photo with proper bokeh effect; Luckily, this has got fixed now and working properly as expected.
 (All photos are in low resolution and optimised)

-Photos form rear camera in the daylight conditions are decent enough to share on social media sites but you won’t get many details though. the colors on the photos appearing good with balanced contrast, but the camera performance is not the same in the low light conditions.
+Photos from rear camera in the daylight conditions are decent enough to share on social media sites but you won’t get many details though. the colors on the photos appearing good with balanced contrast, but the camera performance is not the same in the low light conditions.
 (All photos are in low resolution and optimised)

 You can take good selfies with the 8 MP front camera with or without filters in daylight but do not expect much in low light conditions.